tirth-patel06/TrimAhead/README.md

 ## 🚀 Key Features

 For Customers:
 ✅ Search for Nearby Barber Shops

 Uses real-time location to display nearby shops.
 Shows the exact shop address for easy navigation.
 ✅ Queue Management

 View the live queue status of a selected shop.
 Book a slot with an estimated waiting time.

 For Shop Owners:
 ✅ Shop Registration

 Sign up and list shop details like name, location, and contact info.
 ✅ Queue Management Dashboard

 Manage bookings and update queue status.
 Mark customers as "Live" or "Done" and provide real-time waiting estimates.

 ## Technology Stack:

-Frontend : HTML, CSS and JavaScript
+  1) Frontend : HTML,CSS and JavaScript
-Backend : PHP
+  2) Backend : PHP
-Database : MySQL
+  3) Database : MySQL

 ## Contributors: